-So how do you know any of your non-traumatic or traumatic memories are true or actually happened?
+So how do you know any of your non-traumatic or traumatic memories are accurate or actually happened?
 Below is a test I developed that will allow you to figure out if your memories are made up or actual truth.

 Traumatic Memory Test

-You know that a memory is real by the following;
+You know that memory is real by the following;

 1) A flashback does not stop surfacing no matter what you try to do to stop it.

 2) The intensity of the flashback increases with every episode.

 3) You experience triggers everywhere you turn which causes flashbacks to surface again.

 4) You find yourself thinking how you can fix those past situations.